What Are the Best Flooring Products for Surgery Rooms?

 Moisture testing is non-negotiable before any OR flooring installation.
 Moisture vapor transmission through a concrete slab will destroy adhesive bonds, cause sheet goods to bubble and separate, and turn a $40,000 flooring project into a warranty dispute within 18 months.
 We conduct comprehensive moisture testing and, where mitigation is required, we spec and execute that work as part of the project.
 Proper floor leveling and subfloor preparation aren’t extras; they’re the foundation everything else depends on.

 Our tradespeople handle the full scope: floor prep, leveling, moisture mitigation, and installation.
 That continuity matters in a surgical environment where accountability can’t fall through the cracks between separate subcontractors.
+The same discipline determines how often hospital flooring needs to be replaced across the rest of the facility.

 How Does Working With a Commercial Flooring Dealer Simplify an OR Project?